 Performance metric for discovery

 Average number of discovered PDs over the simulation time.
+(Note that PDs already discovered are not counted when those are re-discovered again.)

 CDF of the discovery latency according to the number of PDs

-Average power consumption [mW/s] * Power consumption : for Tx 11.3mA, for Rx 13.5mA, for standby 26 uA with 3.6 V power supply
+Average power consumption [mW] * Power consumption : for Tx 11.3mA, for Rx 13.5mA, for standby 26 uA with 3.6 V power supply

 Scenarios & parameters for PD links